by: Vince Dibona

 Be sure to randomize the order of what chord shifts to practice, and you are well on your way to mastering these basic guitar chords.

-The final step in this process is to add strumming and rhythm to your chord changes.
 At this point, we can truly say that you are playing music, marking the beginning of your journey to playing countless songs on the guitar.

-There are many basic strumming patterns you can learn to improve your timing with chord changes and have fun playing your favorite songs, which go beyond the scope of our topic today.
-An expert guitar teacher can help you develop essential strumming and rhythmic patterns, bringing you closer to your guitar playing goals and enabling you to learn your favorite songs or even compose your own!
+An expert guitar teacher can help you develop essential strumming and rhythmic patterns.
+Trust me, this will bring you closer to your guitar playing goals and enable you to learn your favorite songs or even compose your own!

-Taking the Next Step in Your Guitar Playing Journey
+Take the Next Step in Your Guitar Playing Journey

 You have now learned the eight basic guitar chords that you should start practicing right away to play and create the music you love.